Ray0Emma/Ray0Emma/README.md

 <p/>
 <p align="center">
 I am Farah AIT ELAHMADI, a highly motivated, dynamic, persevering, and rigorous person.
-I'm Software Engineering Grad 2023 with interests in Web Development and Machine Learning roles.
+I'm Software Engineering with interests in Web Development and DevOps.
 <p/>
 <p align="center">
 Software engineering is where I feel comfortable and I like to invest all my time in unleashing my